 - Don’t leave your dog unattended for long periods of time without addressing barking issues that may occur during your absence.

-Step 1: Report excessive barking to IVHS field services.
+Step 1: Report excessive barking.
 We will contact the dog’s owner or guardian and provide them with advice on how to manage an excessively barking dog.
 Most complaints are successfully handled by education and communication with the dog’s owner.

 Step 3: You must prove the noise created by the pet is excessive by starting a petition signed by you and at least two other neighbors.
 All signatories must complete a 7-day log documenting each date and time the dog creates excessive noise.